This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Lyocell & Tencel: What Is It and What Are the Advantages of The Fiber?

 The textile industry is constantly evolving.
-Lyocell, or Tencel, currently appears to be the most important fabric for clothing, household, and industrial applications.
+Currently, lyocell, or Tencel, appears to be the most important fabric for clothing, household goods, and industry.
 Its many positive properties seem almost too good to be true.
-What makes this semi-synthetic fiber made from wood so special, and is investing in Lyocell really worthwhile?
+What makes this semi-synthetic fiber made from wood so special, and is investing in lyocell really worthwhile?

-Lyocell: An overview of the special features of the plant fiber
+Lyocell: An overview of the special features of this plant fiber

-Lyocell is now found in many clothing, textiles, and bandages.
-Lyocell is usually sold under the brand name Tencel.
-Below, we've compiled the special properties that make these regenerative cellulose fibers so unique.
+Lyocell is now found in many garments, textiles, and medical supplies.
+In stores, you'll usually find lyocell under the brand name Tencel.
+We've compiled the special properties that make these regenerative cellulose fibers so unique below.

 What is Lyocell or Tencel?

 Lyocell is a semi-synthetic fiber.
-Although it is plant-based, synthetic substances are also incorporated into the manufacturing process to ensure a high-quality product.
-Wood serves as the basis for Lyocell and Tencel.
-Eucalyptus, spruce, pine, birch, and beech are the most commonly used wood species.
+Although it is plant-based, synthetic substances are also used in its production to ensure a high-quality product.
+Lyocell, also known as Tencel, is made from wood.
+Eucalyptus, spruce, pine, birch, and beech are the most common woods used.

-In the production of lyocell, wood is first shredded.
-These wood chips are then soaked.
-This causes the pulp to dissolve from the wood.
-This pulp is then mixed with water and a solvent and heated under a vacuum.
-In the next step, the water is removed from the mixture, creating a spinning solution.
-The spinning solution is filtered, pressed, and bathed to create fibers.
+Lyocell production begins with the shredding of wood chips.
+These wood chips are then soaked, which causes the cellulose to dissolve from the wood.
+This cellulose is then mixed with water and a solvent and heated under a vacuum.
+In the next step, the water is removed from the mixture, resulting in a spinning solution.
+This solution is filtered, pressed, and bathed to produce fibers.

-What's special about Lyocell production is that it's a closed-loop process.
-More than 99 percent of the solvents and additives used are recycled and can therefore be reused.
-Furthermore, no byproducts are created during production.
+What makes lyocell production special is that it is a closed-loop system.
+More than 99 percent of the solvents and additives used are recovered and can therefore be reused.
+Furthermore, no byproducts are generated during production.

-Lyocell fibers are generally classified according to fiber density.
-Fiber density ranges from 0.9 dtex (very fine) to 15 dtex (very coarse).
+Lyocell is generally classified according to fiber thickness.
+Fiber thickness ranges from 0.9 dtex (very fine) to 15 dtex (very coarse).
 The unit "dtex" indicates how many grams the fabric weighs per 10,000 meters.
-Very fine Lyocell fibers therefore weigh 0.9 grams per 10,000 meters.
+Very fine lyocell fibers therefore weigh 0.9 grams per 10,000 meters.

 Depending on its thickness, the fabric is suitable for different uses and products.
-There are also Lyocell products that are blended fabrics.
+Additionally, there are lyocell products that are blended fabrics.
 This means that other fibers such as cotton, polyester, or viscose have been added to benefit from the positive properties of both materials.

 • Sports and activewear